 During summer in India, it is raining mangoes.
 People are just going to dive into a frenzy for this mango mania.
 You are going to experience and see several recipes related to mangoes.

-From beverages, condiments to the main course and dessert, the recipes are in a bounty.
+From beverages and condiments to the main course and dessert, the recipes are a bounty.
 Aam Panna is one such recipe.